Via Negativa. How to Improve Your Life by Subtracting

 In many domains, improvement comes not from seeking the good, but from eliminating the bad.

-You cut out every unnecessary word, sentence, and paragraph.
-The resulting shorter, simpler email is far more effective.
+You cut out every unnecessary word, sentence, and paragraph, resulting in a far more effective email.

 What is Via Negativa and how does it help me improve?